Intestacy, Wills, Trusts, Estates, and Probate—Overview

 Probate Transfers by Intestacy and Wills

-Who gets what under intestacy is determined by the state's statute of descent and distribution, which generally gives preference to the spouse and descendents, usually children—otherwise known as the heirs (or heirs apparent if the person is still alive) or next-of-kin, over other relatives, and relatives over others.
+Who gets what under intestacy is determined by the state's statute of descent and distribution, which generally gives preference to the spouse and descendants, usually children—otherwise known as the heirs (or heirs apparent if the person is still alive) or next-of-kin, over other relatives, and relatives over others.
 Under common law, the spouse was considered to have curtesy or dower rights, but was not technically considered an heir.
 However, the statutes of descent and distribution make no mention of curtesy and dower, and, nowadays, the spouse is just considered an heir with the highest priority.

 The relevant state law for the transference of personal property is the state in which the decedent was domiciled at the time of death.
 The relevant state law for real property is the state in which the property is located.